OutSystems/docs-product/src/setup-infra-platform/setup/ssl-domain-cloud/ssl-domain-cloud.md

     ![Screenshot of selecting an SSL certificate for an environment in OutSystems Cloud](images/ssl-domain-cloud-lt-10.png "Selecting SSL Certificate for Environment")

-1. Chose the hostname for the environment and tick "I have created a CNAME record on my chosen hostname".
+1. Choose the hostname for the environment and tick "I have created a CNAME record on my chosen hostname".
 1. Click **Update Secure Endpoint**.

     ![Screenshot of the option to update the secure endpoint for an environment in OutSystems Cloud](images/ssl-domain-cloud-lt-11.png "Update Secure Endpoint Option in OutSystems Cloud")